Seki City, Japan - City of Swords

 A very large, elk sized deer in India and S.E.
 Asia; the antler is used for knife handles and is commonly called stag or India stag.

-Tool steel made in Sweden, Swedish steel has always been a premium steel for tools because the iron ore is very clean, that is to say it has very little Sulphur S or Phosphorus P in it.
-Carbon 0.6%, Manganese 0.35%, Chromium 14.0%.
+Tool steel made in Sweden, Swedish steel has always been a premium steel for tools because the iron ore is very clean, that is to say it has very little Sulphur (S) or Phosphorus (P) in it.
+0.6% Carbon (C), 0.35% Manganese (Mn), 14.0% Chromium (Cr), 0.40% Silicon (Si).
+Working hardness Range of 54-61 HRC.
+Knives are typically 57-59 HRC.

 A finish that is not mirror polished; the lines from the fine abrasive gives a satin appearance.